-The Code of Ethics has been communicated and disseminated to all employees of the Group to whom it applies.
+The Code of Ethics has been communicated and disseminated to all employees of the Group to whom it applies, and its acceptance is included as part of the welcome package provided to employees at the time of hiring.
 Also, both internal communication actions of specific aspects of the Code and training actions on its most relevant content are carried out periodically.
+In this regard, an online course is available to all staff, to promote awareness and application of the Code.